 I'm 51 years old, and although I am just 5'0' tall, my life has been very large and I've been very fortunate.
 When I decided to teach overseas, I was able to travel to a lot of places that I had always dreamed about.

 Below are some photographs that will give you a "snapshot" of some of the countries that I have taught in and traveled to.

-Above: This is the first volunteer effort that I have done through my website, Unique Teaching Resources.
-I hope that this is just the beginning of the many ways that I want use my website to help children who are less fortunate.
+Above: This is the first volunteer effort that I did through my website, Unique Teaching Resources.
+I hope that this is just the beginning of the many ways that I can use my website to help children who are less fortunate.

-Above: Before I left the school, the students lined up in their courtyard area and sang a beautiful song about Tanzania and the Serengeti to show their appreciation for the materials that I donated to their school.
+Above: Before I left the school, the students lined up in their courtyard area and sang a beautiful song about Tanzania and the Serengeti to show their appreciation for the materials that Unique Teaching Resources donated to their school.
 If you are interested in hearing the children singing this song, I took a video of their performance and you can view it above.

 Above: During my 2010 trip to Tanzania, my girlfriends and I climbed Mt.
 Kilimanjaro.
 In this photograph, we are at the base of the mountain beginning our hike.
 Cally is British, Carina is Swedish, and Donna is German.

 Above: The hike took four days to reach the summit and one day to climb back down the mountain.
 This photograph is from Day #3.

 Above: This photograph is from Day #4 and we are resting before we climb the hardest and coldest part of the Mt.
 Kilimanjaro.

 Above: This photograph is from Day #4, which is a long time to go without taking a shower!